Flag of Vancouver Island: Popular revival

 The flag of Vancouver Island existed only theoretically until 1988 when an amateur scholar, Michael Halleran, connected the design of the Great Seal of the colony with the Admiralty regulation of 1865 and determined that the colonial government had been entitled to fly its own flag.
 In conjunction with a private flag manufacturer in Victoria, Vancouver Island, he combined the elements of the conventional British Blue Ensign and the symbols of Vancouver Island from the great seal, creating a flag which conforms to standard British practices from the period when Vancouver Island was a separate colony.

 Since 1988 the flag of Vancouver Island has been manufactured for private sale.
-Initially it was not much more than an historical oddity, however in recent years, according to a number of local and national news articles the flag has begun to fly more widely, and can be seen flying around Vancouver island, and on the many ships that ply its waters.
+Initially, it was not much more than an historical oddity; however, in recent years and according to a number of local and national news articles, the flag has begun to fly more widely, and can be seen flying around Vancouver island as well as on the many ships that ply its waters.